Feguri/Birthday/README.md

 the computer will consider person 1 and person 266 as a match, but it will leave person 346 as it had no matches at all.

-I think can fix this bug, but I'd like to leave the challenge for a few other problem solvers that are eager to fix things ;)
+I think can fix this bug, but I'd like to leave the challenge for a few other problem solvers that are eager to fix things ;) I also want to get a taste of working on issues with other fellow programmers.